SaswatPadhi/saswatpadhi.github.io/_blogposts/2024_01_mermaidjs-setup/index.md

   )
 });
 {% endraw %} ```
-{: .line-numbers data-line="3-5,7-9,15,24" }
+{: .line-numbers data-line="3-5,7-22,28,37" }

-Other than the callback stuff, which is self-explanatory, one interesting bit here is the `mmdLabelSelector`, which finds:
+The first interesting bit here is the `mmdLabelSelector`, which finds:

 - `code` element(s) of `language-mermaid` class with `data-processed` attribute set to `true`, <br>